-The first category consists of a family of one-step key-derivation functions, which derive keying material of a desired length from a shared secret generated during the execution of a key-establishment scheme (and possibly other information as well).
+The first category of specified key-derivation methods consists of a family of one-step keyderivation functions that derive keying material of a desired length from a shared secret that was generated during the execution of a key-establishment scheme (and possibly other information as well).

-The second category consists of an extraction-then-expansion key-derivation procedure, which involves two steps:
+The second category consists of an extraction-then-expansion key-derivation procedure that involves two steps:

-- 1) Randomness extraction, to obtain a single cryptographic key-derivation key from a shared secret generated during the execution of a key-establishment scheme, and - 2) Key expansion, to derive keying material of the desired length from that keyderivation key and other information.
-Since NIST's [SP 800-108] specifies several families of key-derivation functions that are approved for deriving additional keying material from a given cryptographic key-derivation key, those functions are employed in the second (key-expansion) step of these two-step procedures.
+- Randomness extraction, to obtain a single cryptographic key-derivation key from a shared secret generated during the execution of a key-establishment scheme. - 231 2) Key expansion, to derive keying material of the desired length from that key-derivation 232 key and other information.
+Since NIST's SP 800-108 specifies several families of key 233 derivation functions that are approved for deriving additional keying material from a given 234 cryptographic key-derivation key, those functions are employed in the second (key 235 expansion) step of these two-step procedures.

-In addition to the key-derivation methods whose specifications are provided in this document, [SP 800-135]4 describes several variants (of both the one-step and two-step methods) that are approved for specific applications.
+In addition to the key-derivation methods whose specifications are provided in this document, $[SP] \frac{800-135}{4}$ describes several variants (of both the one-step and two-step methods) that are approved for specific applications.

-4 SP 800-135 Rev. 1, Recommendation for Existing Application-Specific Key Derivation Functions.
+4 SP 800-135 Rev. 1, Recommendation for Existing Application-Specific Key Derivation Functions

-3 Definitions, Symbols and Abbreviations
+3 Definitions, Symbols, and Abbreviations

-3.1 Definitions
+240 3.1 Definitions